luciapannunzio/BSR/README.md

 **About Project**
  - Description
-*Berlin City Cleaning Service (BSR)* - A webpage using Vue, to create an app to learn how to recycle trash in Berlin.
+*Berlin City Cleaning Service (BSR)* - A webpage using Vue, to create an app to learn how to recycle garbage in Berlin.

 * * *